vikas2020/Data-Visualization-Course-CS-625/HW7/Report.md

 Dataset Selected :  Secondary dataset (https://carbonmonitor.org/)
 ---

-This dataset contains **48181 rows and 5 columns.** there are 6 different sector and
+This dataset contains **48181 rows and 4 columns.**

+There are 6 different sector in the dataset.
 - Domestic aviation
 - International Aviation
 - ground transport